ecmwf-ifs/ecaeropt/README.md

   - This software is licensed by ECMWF with an APACHE license.
 Please check file LICENSE file in main directory.

 # Contact Info
+  - Please contact with ramiro.checa-garcia@ecmwf.int with any queries or bug fixes, but note that ECMWF does not commit to providing support to users of this software.

-  - Authors:      Ramiro Checa-Garcia contributions of other authors via Mie Scattering Codes.
+  - Authors:      Ramiro Checa-Garcia
+                  (with contributions of other authors via Mie Scattering Codes as described in individual files in engine directory)
   - Contacts:     ramiro.checa-garcia@ecmwf.int
   - Contributors:
       - Tim Stockdale : for testing/comments.